mtsmn/IoT/devices/device_mgmt/index.md

 The `message` parameter must be specified if the value of the `rc` parameter is not `200`.

 **Important:** Devices must implement, observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update) request types.
+Cancel attribute observation requests are only used in the context of firmware requests.

 ### Topic for a Cancel Attribute Observation request